Table of contents

 If you have either verifiable experience managing rental properties or a credit score of 700 or higher, you can self-manage the property without needing a formal property management contract.

-then many DSCR lenders will require you to sign an agreement with a professional property management company to ensure the property is operated effectively.
+**If your credit score is below 700 and you lack rental management experience, then you may be required to sign an agreement with a professional property management company to ensure the property is operated effectively.

 Why This Matters